 In order to create a Lookup Transformation, Please navigate to Transformation menu in Menu Bar and select the Create.. option as we shown below.

 Once you click on the Create.. option, Create Transformation window will be opened as we shown below.
-Please select the Lookup Transformation from drop down list and specify the unique name (lkp_Cust) and click on Create button
+Please select the Lookup Transformation from the drop-down list and specify the unique name (lkp_Cust) and click on Create button

 Once you click on the Create.. button, a Select Lookup Table for Lookup Transformation window will be opened as shown below.
 Here, we want to use the Target table as the lookup source.